KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

   in the model to represent.
 - `roleNames()` - You can think of role names as property names attached to data in QML.
 This function allows you to create those roles.
-- `data()` - This function is called when QML wants to represent data.
+- `data()` - This function is called when you want to retrieve the data that corresponds to the role names from the model.

 {{< alert title="Note" color="info" >}}